cl-axon/shop2/README.md

 ``examples/``   Example domains in seperate subdirectores:

-    ``depots/``    The Depots domain from the third international planning competition (at AIPS-2002)
+* ``depots/``    The Depots domain from the third international planning competition (at AIPS-2002)

-    ``UMT2/``	    The UM Translog 2 domain from the third international planning competition.

-    ``toy/``       Some very simple toy examples
+* ``toy/``       Some very simple toy examples

-    ``logistics/``  A simple logistics planning domain
+* ``logistics/``  A simple logistics planning domain

-    ``blocks/``     A relatively sophisticated encoding of the traditional blocks-world planning domain
+* ``blocks/``     A relatively sophisticated encoding of the traditional blocks-world planning domain

 See documentation files (e.g., README.txt) in the example directories for more information about those examples.

 ``IPC-2000/``       The logistics domain in the second international planning
                 competition (at AIPS-2000).
 This directory contains the